Vinoth-24/Food-suggestion-algorithm/README.md

 # Food-suggestion-algorithm
-The algorithm for Suggesting food and its deployment
-I have made this algorthim based on Unsupervised Machine Learning technique - Kmeans Clustering.
+The algorithm for Suggesting food and its deployment \n I have made this algorthim based on Unsupervised Machine Learning technique - Kmeans Clustering.
 15 clusters have been made based on 250 food items retrieved from Indian Food dataset from Kaggle - https://www.kaggle.com/nehaprabhavalkar/indian-food-101.
 Food is recommended based on users inputs(done with streamlit library).